 At first, when I decided to step down (and make less money), I felt inspired.
 It was like there was a whole world of possibilities and a change in course was what I needed.

 Then the realization of what I did hit me like a ton of bricks.

 I worried about making enough money for the future.
-I was doing a good job of saving money and spending money sparingly.
+I was doing a good job of saving money and spending sparingly.
 But I felt down on myself because I was making less and didn’t have another higher paying job lined up yet.

+When I felt this, I’d usually go outside and soak up some sunlight.
 But all of these negative feelings came in when it was cold and gray outside, so I had to switch a few things up for the season.

 And one of the ways to do that is to have a vision board handy.

 This is a good visual reminder for you when the “going gets tough”.
 It reminds you WHAT your goals are and WHY you’re working towards them.

 Not to mention, it makes visualizing the end result a lot easier!